 "That market is still vastly underserved and growing quite rapidly," Bonach told IBJ recently.

-Bankers now has more than 275 offices nationwide and over 5,600 career agents and sales managers who employ the "kitchen table" sales model to sell life, Medicare supplement, annuities and other products.
+Bankers now has more than 275 offices nationwide and over 5,600 career agents and sales managers who employ the "kitchen table" sales model to sell life,

 Bankers' strategy to appeal to middle-income America has been to set up offices in Class B office space, with agents who mirror the socioeconomic status of the customers they're trying to reach.